tejaswiid/odin-recipes/README.md

 # odin-recipes

-recipes that will change youe life lol
+recipes that will change your life lol